Devxoditas/radiobot/README.md

 Or you can send a search query and the bot will try to get that song for you.

 ## Starting the stream
-Once music is added, just sen `/startstream` to start the streaming.
+Once music is added, just send `/startstream` to start the streaming.
 Songs will play in order And will repeat the whole playlist once it finishes playing.

 ## Stop streaming